 Technology is becoming increasingly embedded in the arts.
 Do you have any predictions, expectations or perhaps fears about this deepening relationship?

-  In the past, for it to be appealing, an artwork had to be tangible.
+In the past, for it to be appealing, the artwork had to be tangible.
 Especially from the point of view of a private collector – people wanted to only invest in artworks of conventional mediums.
 However, that has been changing for the last decade.
-Digital formats, performance pieces, audio installations are increasingly embraced.
+Digital formats, performance pieces, and audio installations are increasingly embraced.
 Virtual reality and augmented reality have taken their rightful place as new tools for the contemporary artist.

 Technology is power, and with great power comes great responsibility.
 I believe that used wisely; these tools can enhance the experience of interacting with the artwork.
-For example, Marshmallow Laser Feast’s installation scans redwood forests and brings them within distance of people’s feet.
+For example, Marshmallow Laser Feast’s installation scans redwood forests and brings them within a distance of people’s feet.
 With virtual reality, they recreate the sense of being inside the forest, which becomes a call to action for the environment.

 Another one of their projects allows visitors to see the world through the eyes of different animals and allows them to embody and empathise with them.
-MLF is a great example of how an artist (or in this case a collective) can use the tools that the most advanced technology offers to create an artwork in the form of an experience that has the potential to change one’s perspective.
+MLF is a great example of how an artist (or, in this case, a collective) can use the tools that the most advanced technology offers to create an artwork in the form of an experience that has the potential to change one’s perspective.

 I predict there will be hundreds of new tools and programs that will allow artists to explore new ways to communicate their ideas – I’m more excited than scared about the growth of technology in art.

 I would love to do an exhibition that examines the history of furniture and product design, starting from the early 20th century to today.